hpi-swa/smalltalkCI/README.md

 - Runs on Travis' [container-based infrastructure][cbi] ([*"Builds start in seconds"*][bsis])
 - Supports Linux and OS X and can be run locally for debug purposes
 - Exports test results in the JUnit XML format as part of the Travis build log
-- builderCI fallback for builds that are not yet supported

 ## How To Use